Nine Key Components of a Perfect CBD Cocktail Kit

 There are a number of different strainers available but only 3 that are in widespread use.
 They are the julep, fine mesh and Hawthorne strainers.
 The julep strainer is the least popular of the 3 and is commonly used as a backup if there is no Hawthorne strainer available.
 The fine mesh strainer is a specialty strainer employed when you want your cocktail to have a velvety texture that is free of pulp and other bits that might get through a Hawthorne strainer.
 Sometimes bartenders will use a fine mesh strainer to strain a drink a second time after first using the Hawthorne.
 Finally, the Hawthorne strainer is widely used on all kinds of cocktails to clean them up a bit before serving.

 It may sound like someone who plays rugby or Irish football but a muddler is what you use to extract a bit more flavor from certain cocktail ingredients.
 Essentially it's the same idea as the mortar and pestle, just more refined, and it's vital to the creation of any number of popular cocktails.
-A cocktail like the mojito for instance calls for muddled mint to be added to rum, sugar, and quality club soda like our Sparkling CBD Soda.
-Without properly muddling the mint the whole cocktail will fall flat.
+A cocktail like the mojito for instance calls for muddled mint to be added to rum, sugar, and a quality carbonated mixer like our Sparkling CBD waters.
+Without properly muddling the mint, the whole cocktail will fall flat.

 A channel knife is like a potato peeler for citrus fruit.
 You use it to peel the rinds of lemons, limes and other cocktail fruits.
 The channel knife creates spiral strips that you'll often see garnishing high-end cocktails like the vodka martini.
 They're also used to put the finishing touch on any number of tropical cocktails.